EMMAHERO2025/FINANCIAL-SALES-ANALYSIS/README.md

 # FINANCIAL-SALES-ANALYSIS
-This analysis was done by power BI to understand the sales &amp; profit valuable insight and strategic recommendations to customers and stakeholders
+This analysis was done using power BI to understand the sales &amp; profit valuable insight and strategic recommendations to customers and stakeholders